vladucu/sourcegraph-chrome-extension/README.md

 You can also browse code on Sourcegraph itself at https://sourcegraph.com.

-Currently, Sourcegraph supports <b>Go</b> and <b>Java</b>.
+Currently, Sourcegraph supports <b>Go</b>.
 This extension will work on all public Go and Java code as well as most of the popular repositories in Python and JavaScript.
 Support for more languages will be rolled out soon - stay tuned!

 To use code search on private repositories, code must first be mirrored onto Sourcegraph.com (for free).